Gloria Macapagal Arroyo: House of Representatives (2022–present)

 Arroyo came out of retirement to seek a comeback to the House of Representatives in 2022, running unopposed for the 2nd district of Pampanga.
 Her legal counsel, Peter Paul Magalang, filed the certificate of candidacy on her behalf.
 She has declared support to the candidacies of Bongbong Marcos for president and new Lakas party-mate Sara Duterte for vice president.
-She also joined the caravans and campaign sorties of their UniTeam Alliance.
+She also joined the caravans and campaign sorties of their UniTeam alliance.

 On May 10, 2022, Arroyo was proclaimed as representative of the 2nd district of Pampanga, succeeding her son Mikey once again for a fourth nonconsecutive term.
 Although she assumed office on June 30, 2022, she took her oath of office on May 26 in Lubao and on June 13 before outgoing President Rodrigo Duterte at the Malacañang Palace.
 Arroyo said she will join her fellow representatives in passing the legislative agenda of the administration of President Bongbong Marcos and will continue to push for projects aligned with the Pampanga Megalopolis program.
+She initially aimed to regain the House speakership in the 19th Congress, soon after Marcos was elected, but later rescinded after realizing that Marcos wanted his cousin and her Lakas partymate, Rep. Martin Romualdez (Leyte–1st), to become the next House Speaker.
+She instead endorsed the speakership bid of Romualdez.

-On July 25, 2022, Arroyo was named as Senior Deputy Speaker of the House of Representatives under the new speakership of Martin Romualdez, her Lakas party-mate whom she endorsed for the position, in the 19th Congress of the Philippines.
+On July 25, 2022, Arroyo was named as Senior Deputy Speaker of the House of Representatives under the new speakership of Martin Romualdez in the 19th Congress.

-Scouting

-Arroyo was a chief girl scout of the Girl Scouts of the Philippines.